this is tijuana, straight up! | look | i-D

 Giovana Bringas, 33

 What prejudices have you encountered in your profession?
-People who think that, if your work [entails] doing what you love the most it's not [actually] a profession.
+People who think that if you work doing what you love the most it's not actually a profession.

 In your opinion, why is diversity so important for creativity?
 It shouldn't be an issue.
 Because we're all free and capable of doing what we love to do so long as we don't hurt others.

-What's your responsibility to the younger talent who will [follow in your footsteps]?
-Specifically speaking about what I do, which is fostering [greater] respect towards animals, [it's] that you should do your work with love, honesty, and intelligence [in order] to continue generating change; so that, with each generation, we're better as a society.
+What's your responsibility to the younger talent who will follow in your footsteps?
+Specifically speaking about what I do, which is fostering respect towards animals, it's that you should do your work with love, honesty, and intelligence in order to continue generating change; so that, with each generation, we're better as a society.

-At what point does a hobby become a profession?
-When you decide that what you like doing will become your profession, and the investment of time, creativity, and economic disciplines [becomes geared toward] sustaining what you've decided will become your lifestyle.

 What's the best part about living by the US border?
 The access to better practices, because it can't be denied that in California there's incredible benchmarking for all types of things, whether for business, gastronomy, tourism, etc. — including my pet grooming profession.
 The awareness of costs, styles, times, and types of clients has given me a new outlook on how to be competitive at an independent level.